Agroszeibl/SMA-trading-bot/README.md

 # SMA-trading-bot
-SMA trading bot for IBKR written by Adam Groszeibl
+This is a pack for a smoothed moving average trading bot for Interactive Brokers, written via their Python API.

+The bot utilizes an optimizer which relies on parameter optimization using Bayes theorem.